jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 ![image](https://github.com/user-attachments/assets/c3db2d67-918b-4b29-a049-05cdad5f8320)

 Bayesian statistics allow us to use our beliefs about an event and update this belief as more data is observed.
-Moreover, it allows us to discuss the posterior in terms of probability of events occuring and can provide more interesting insights compared to frequentist approaches.
+Moreover, it allows us to discuss the posterior in terms of probability of events occurring and can provide more interesting insights compared to frequentist approaches.

 ### Modeling The Data
 Herein, we will determine our posterior belief of offensive "success" for the 2024 Nebraska football team.
-We will attempt to do this based on the offenses ability to score a FG or touchdown when beginning (with a first down) between 60 and 70 yards from the endzone.
-This was chosen as a touchback is placed on the 25 yard line and is the most common drive we should expect an offense to see.
-Here we can model the data in terms of attempts and successes where a single attmpt is a Bernoulli distribution between 0 and 1 with a probability of success (p) where 0 < p < 1.
+We will attempt to do this based on the offense's ability to score a FG or touchdown when beginning (with a first down) between 60 and 70 yards from the endzone.
+This was chosen as this is the most common first down position we see from the offense.
+Here we can model the data in terms of attempts and successes where a single attempt is a Bernoulli distribution between 0 and 1 with a probability of success (p) where 0 < p < 1.
 The data of a single game has the distribution:

 ![image](https://github.com/user-attachments/assets/db9fcabd-1e90-4dbd-91d6-aa8d08ea02bb)

 Without going too much into the math, the conjugate prior for a binomial sampling model is a beta distribution.
-Thus, when the the prior distribution is *Beta(α, β)*, the posterior distribution is shown below where *y* is the number of successes and *n* is the number of attempts:
+Thus, when the prior distribution is *Beta(α, β)*, the posterior distribution is shown below where *y* is the number of successes and *n* is the number of attempts:

 ![image](https://github.com/user-attachments/assets/333f6527-1830-4808-a607-afacc2800dd5)